kvali7/SML_Final_COVID19/README.md

 ### Instructions

-To execute the project, the file located at /notebooks/Models.ipynb is the start point.
-It contains all the Blocks for polishing the preprocessed data which was previously dumped to /data to a dataset that can be used in later blocks which will regress on the training data and predict for the test data.
+#### Preprocessing
 To create the input data for this prediction task, the file at /notebooks/preprocessing_data.ipynb can be executed which is developed to create meaningful data from Large John Hopkins University COVID-19 cases and SafeGraph GPS tracking datasets.
+To be more precise, we are creating the daily and weekly training and test dataset from the John Hopkins University COVID-19 cases and SafeGraoh social distancing data.
+In order to do so, we have to place the "csse_covid_19_data" downloaded from the referenced CSSEGISandData to the "/data/COVID-19/csse_covid_19_data/csse_covid_19_daily_reports/" folder and then execute the combine_jhu_data.py (provided by Prof. James Sharpnack) to create the daily.df data file at the /data folder.
+Also, we need to download the SafeGraph social distancing dataset and place it in the /data folder.

+Next to apply the preprocessing on the SafeGraph dataset and the daily cases dataset, head to /notebooks and execute the preprocessing_data python notebook (partly provided by Prof. James Sharpnack) in which we create two preprocessed and meaningful datasets for the two Prediction Tasks.
+The daily changes of COVID 19 cases, as well as the Percentage of people in each state that are at home are stored at /data/X_daily_.. and /data/y_daily_.. files.
+In addition, the weekly changes of the changes of Incident Rate (which is the label) from the last week are tracked and the resulting file is stored at /data/X_weekly_change_.. and /data/y_weekly_change_.. data files.
 More info on the steps of preprocessing is available inside the aforementioned notebook file.

+#### Learning Task

+(needs editing and more info)
+In the project, there are two Prediction Tasks that we tried to address in this project.
+The First Prediction task is to use the daily cases, States, Population of States, .
+We have the states as one of the variables because different states have incorporated different methods for dealing with the pandemic. file located at /notebooks/Models.ipynb is the start point.
+It contains all the Blocks for polishing the preprocessed data which was previously dumped to /data to a dataset that can be used in later blocks which will regress on the training data and predict for the test data.

 ### References
 [1] S. Woody, et al. "Projections for first-wave COVID-19 deaths across the US using social-distancing measures derived from mobile phones", Not yet published https://doi.org/10.1101/2020.04.16.20068163